 Therefore, a regional approach should encourage the gradual adoption by beneficiary authorities of compatible methods and indicators which in turn should facilitate information sharing and cooperation.

-The EU Action Against Drugs and Organised Crime (EU-ACT) has been designed to promote the comprehensive and balanced EU approach on drugs and enhance synergies with the EU policy cycle for organised and serious international crime, project activity under the Instrument contributing to Stability and Peace (IcSP) is in line with the EU Drugs Strategy (2013-2020) and the European Agenda on Security (2015) and contributes to the implementation of the 2030 Agenda for Sustainable Development (SDG 16.a) and the 2016 UNGASS Outcome Document on the World Drug Problem and the 2012 Vienna Declaration.
+The EU Action Against Drugs and Organised Crime (EU-ACT) was designed to promote the comprehensive and balanced EU approach on drugs and enhance synergies with the EU policy cycle for organised and serious international crime, project activity under the Instrument contributing to Stability and Peace (IcSP) is in line with the EU Drugs Strategy (2013-2020) and the European Agenda on Security (2015) and contributes to the implementation of the 2030 Agenda for Sustainable Development (SDG 16.a) and the 2016 UNGASS Outcome Document on the World Drug Problem and the 2012 Vienna Declaration.

-EU-ACT aims at building capacities to increase regional and trans-regional law enforcement cooperation and coordination in the fight against organised crime and trafficking activities along the heroin route, as well as supporting the development of drugs policy and drug demand reduction activities.
+EU-ACT aimed at building capacities to increase regional and trans-regional law enforcement cooperation and coordination in the fight against organised crime and trafficking activities along the heroin route, as well as supporting the development of drugs policy and drug demand reduction activities.

-EU-ACT is implemented by FIIAPP in partnership with a consortium of law enforcement agencies from different EU Member States.
+EU-ACT, which ended in December 2021, was implemented by FIIAPP in partnership with a consortium of law enforcement agencies from different EU Member States.